google/orbit/DEVELOPMENT.md

 ## Cross-Compiling for GGP

 _Note:_ This was only tested on Linux.
-But cross compilation on Windows should work as well.
+Cross compilation on Windows is currently not supported.
+There are some issues with cross-compiling openssl.

 _Note:_ Cross compiling the UI is not supported.